COMMITTED TO YOUR SECURITY

 • Cookies — A “cookie” is a small file that our website uses to enhance your online banking experience.
 No personal information or passwords are ever stored in this file.
 NobleBank & Trust has a strict Privacy Policy that protects your personal information.

-• NobleBank & Trust does not collect information about children under the age of 13, per the Children’s Online Privacy Act, nor the collection of children’s voices via the use of audio files.
+• Per the Children’s Online Privacy Act, NobleBank & Trust does not collect information about children under the age of 13, nor recordings of children’s voices via the use of audio files.

-• Log-off from the internet banking site when computer is unattended, even if it is for a short while.
+• Log off from the internet banking site when your computer is unattended, even if it is for a short while.

 • Clear the memory cache and transaction history after logging out from the website to remove account information.
 This would avoid incidents of the stored information being retrieved by unwanted parties.